 here.

-The agent's interaction with the NLWeb + MCP interface the following workflow:
+The agent’s interaction with the NLWeb + MCP interface follows the workflow below:

 ask